Hexagon/pup/README.md

    `pup enable-service`

-   You can pass `-n my-custom-name` to give the service a name different from `pup`
+   Will by default use the instance name for service name, which defaults to `pup`.
+You can override by passing `-n my-custom-name`.

 For the full manual, see <https://pup.56k.guru>